Sciences Po: Undergraduate level

 The Sciences Po Undergraduate College offers a three-year Bachelor of Arts degree with a multidisciplinary foundation in the humanities and social sciences with emphasis on civic, linguistic, artistic, and digital training.

-On all campuses, students choose a multidisciplinary major – Politics & Government, Economies & Societies, or Political Humanities.
-In addition, each campus offers a different regional specialism which anchors students' intellectual objectives, the regions are: Africa, Asia, Europe, Latin America, Middle East-Mediterranean, and North America.
+In the first year, students take foundational courses in six disciplines - economics, history, humanities, law, political science, and sociology.
+In the second year, students choose a multidisciplinary major – Politics & Government, Economics & Societies, or Political Humanities.
+The third year is spent abroad on an exchange programme with a partner university.
+In addition, each campus offers a different regional specialisation which anchors students' intellectual objectives, the regions are: Africa, Asia, Europe, Latin America, Middle East-Mediterranean, and North America.

-Sciences Po offers dual bachelor's degrees with Columbia University, Keio University, University College London, Freie Universität Berlin, University of British Columbia, the University of Sydney, the National University of Singapore, the University of Hong Kong, and the University of California at Berkeley.
+Sciences Po offers dual bachelor's degrees with Columbia University, Keio University, University College London, Freie Universität Berlin, University of British Columbia, the University of Sydney, the National University of Singapore, the University of Hong Kong, and the University of California, Berkeley.

-The current dean of the Undergraduate College is Stéphanie Balme.
+The current dean of the Undergraduate College is Jeanne Lazarus.

 In 2021, 15,284 students applied to the Undergraduate College across all three admissions pathways (the exam procedure, the Equal Opportunity Programme, and the international procedure).
 1,630 students were accepted, for an admission rate of 7%.

+Sciences Po has an acceptance rate of around 10% on Parcoursup (the national admissions platform for higher education) in 2021.